 There are some good features we can commend HideMyAss for (such as having a kill switch), but there’s too much bad to concentrate on the good.
 Choose this VPN only if your activities are not very sensitive.

 Speed and performance

-The answer is a resounding yes – HMA! offers some of the best coverage.
+HMA! offers some good coverage.
 Their servers number 890+, which isn’t that much to brag about, but they do claim to have servers in more than 190 countries.
 That, my friends, is a hell of a lot.

 Of course, you have to take that with a grain of salt, since they’ve been found to exaggerate how many physical servers they have (as opposed to virtual servers).
 But more on that further below.

 Another issue we’ll have to bring up in this sad section is HMA’s use of virtual servers.
 Virtual servers, as you know, claim to be in one location (for example, Hong Kong), but are physically located in another place (like Seattle, Washington).
 This is because servers that are closer to your physical location are faster, but you still get the benefits of the virtual location’s IP address.

 In that way, for best speeds if I’m in Germany, I can connect to a US virtual server, which is actually located in the UK.
 The use of virtual servers is fairly common with VPN providers, but usually they will identify which servers are virtual and which aren’t.